 ‘Fining EU states’

-“When you implement the proposals that they’re talking about, which will fine a country for failing to adhere to new rules about debt and deficits, well, you are basically taking a country that is bankrupt and saying, ‘Well, we are going to fine you,’ when that is actually absurd,” says Shane Firth from the New Direction think-tank.
+The two nations pushed for a fiscal union to bind the Euro countries closer – forcing financially unhealthy economies to clean up their acts by imposing tougher punishments on deficit sinners, and bringing greater oversight by EU Institutions.“When you implement the proposals that they’re talking about, which will fine a country for failing to adhere to new rules about debt and deficits, well, you are basically taking a country that is bankrupt and saying, ‘Well, we are going to fine you,’ when that is actually absurd,” says Shane Firth from the New Direction think-tank.

 Euro, charged and prosecuted